hskang9/hskang9/README.md

 Mr.
 - ⚡ Fun fact: <br>
 I am a veteran 👨‍🏭 <br>
-I am 25 years old and still not sure what I want to be.
+I am 25 years old and still not sure what I want to be 🤷‍♂️